tedmist1/challenge-auth0/design-document.md

 3. Registering a user

 Each workflow will securely retrieve credentials from GitHub Secrets Manager and execute Terraform commands within the controlled CI/CD pipeline.
 Each workflow will only run when merges to the main branch are approved.
 Branch protection rules will enforce code review before merging, restricting `write` or `maintain` access to specific individuals.

  **Auth0 tenant**

 The Auth0 tenant will be created via the Auth0 dashboard and managed through Terraform using the `auth0 provider`.
 The`auth0_tenant` resource will configure connection settings.
 Input variables will be defined in the `.tfvars` files, with sensitive values provided in environment variables.
 Workflows in GitHub Actions will call `terraform apply`to apply these configurations automatically.

+To enforce Strong Authentication,  Terraform will manage a `auth0_guardian` resource.
+Auth0 Guardian will be require  users to enroll in Multi-Factor Authentication(MFA), ensuring access is protected beyond just username and password.
+Several different MFA methods will be supported (such as OTP and Duo).

 ## Tech stack